-Issue 1: Continuous COVID-19 outbreak slightly delayed project activities and delivery especially for field missions, workshops, and meetings.
+Issue 2 Until beginning of 2022, COVID-19 outbreak impeded project activities and adversely affected project delivery especially for field missions, workshops, and meetings.
+A delay in activity implementation by SRP RP was especially notable due to the change of leadership.